opensearch-project/documentation-website/_search-plugins/neural-text-search.md

 # Text search

 Use text search for text data.
-In neural search, text search is facilitated by text-based embedding models.
+In neural search, text search is facilitated by text embedding models.
+Text search creates a dense vector (a list of floats) and ingests data into a k-NN index.

 **PREREQUISITE**<br>
-Before using text search, you must set up a text-based embedding model.
+Before using text search, you must set up a text embedding model.
 For more information, see [Using custom models within OpenSearch]({{site.url}}{{site.baseurl}}/ml-commons-plugin/ml-framework/).
 {: .note}

 ## Using text search